Wednesday, July 29, 2009

 My guess is that Wald doesn't hold the Beatles responsible for the destruction of rock and roll any more than Elvis should be crowned the undisputed father of the same genre.
 Wald's book needed a provocative title that would attract the widest possible audience, hopefully generating controversy for those focused only on the condensed version of the tale.
 The beginning - or end - of rock and roll just isn't that black and white.

 Saturday, July 11, 2009

-Even more impressive is what “Feeling” went on to do.
+Even more impressive is that “Feeling” outdid its predecessor.
 It spent a whopping 14 weeks in the pole position, making it one of the biggest #1 pop songs in U.S. chart history.
-On the Hot 100, only Mariah Carey’s “One Sweet Day” with Boyz II Men spent more weeks at the peak (16).
+On the Hot 100, only Mariah Carey’s “One Sweet Day” with Boyz II Men had spent more weeks at the peak (16).
 Prior to the Hot 100, Francis Craig’s “Near You” lodged 17 weeks on top and during the 1990s when some big hits never saw official release as singles, the Goo Goo Dolls’ “Iris” and No Doubt’s “Don’t Speak” racked up 18 and 16 weeks respectively.

 The combined 26-week run of the two Black Eyed Peas songs also made them the only act in history with as many consecutive weeks at #1.
 Only Usher spent more weeks on top within one calendar year – 28 weeks in 2004 – but it took four songs over non-consecutive weeks to do it.

 “I Gotta Feeling” ended up topping the charts in 21 countries.
 WK It became the first song in the United States to sell more than 7 million digital copies.
 As of June 2019, it was the most downloaded iTunes song of all time with 9 million.
 WK It was the most successful song of the 21st century until 2014 when it was passed by Pharrell Williams’ “Happy.”
 WK